Inside a recyclable 3D-printed tiny home – DW – 01/31/2024

 But the project has a few hurdles to clear before it can go into mass production, including testing how the materials respond to different climates.

-Despite the challenges, housing advocate Mark Wiesendanger is inspired by the potential to scale up these composite wood and resin 3D-printed homes.
+Despite the challenges, housing advocate Wiesendanger is inspired by the potential to scale up these composite wood-and-resin 3D-printed homes.

 "I love the fact that it's completely recyclable and doesn't have a huge impact on the environment," he told DW.
 "It's going to be super insulated and cheap and all that stuff, but at the end of the day, it looks cool."